Core Courses in Digital Studies

 Course Descriptions

 DIGS 20001/30001.
-Introduction to Computer Programming with Python.
+Introduction to Computer Programming Using Python.
 100 units.
 Autumn.

 This course provides an introduction to computer programming and computational concepts using the Python programming language.
 Students are also introduced to the use of Visual Studio Code as an industry-standard source code editor.
 This course is a prerequisite for most of the other Digital Studies (DIGS) courses.
 Students enrolled in one of the Digital Studies programs (MA, joint BA/MA, undergraduate minor, or graduate certificate) who have previously passed an equivalent college-level course in computer programming with a grade of B (3.0) or higher may petition the Associate Director of Curriculum and Instruction of the Forum for Digital Culture for an exemption from taking this course and permission to take an additional elective course instead.
 Instructors: Firat Ciftci and Clovis Gladstone

 DIGS 20002/30002.
-Data Analysis I: Introduction to Statistics.
+Introduction to Statistics Using Python.
 100 units.
 Autumn.

 DIGS 20003/30003.
 Data Management for the Humanities.
 100 units.
 Autumn.